silasbergen/STAT110-F17/Syllabus.md

 ***Academic integrity policy***

-All students must abide by Winona State University’s Academic Integrity
-Policy:

-http://www.winona.edu/sld/academicintegrity.asp.
-Note that both copying another student’s work

-and allowing someone to copy your work are clear violations of this policy.
-If there is reasonable

-evidence of copying another individual’s work, it will be construed as an act of plagiarism.
-The

-first occurrence of violating the academic integrity policy will result in a significant loss of points

-on that specific homework assignment or exam; the second occurrence will result in failure of the
+All students must abide by Winona State University’s [Academic Integrity Policy](http://www.winona.edu/sld/academicintegrity.asp).
+Note that both copying another student’s work and allowing someone to copy your work are clear violations of this policy.
+If there is reasonable evidence of copying another individual’s work, it will be construed as an act of plagiarism.
+The first occurrence of violating the academic integrity policy will result in a significant loss of points on that specific homework assignment or exam; the second occurrence will result in failure of the course.

-course.

-***Expectations ***
+***Expectations***

 In this course, I expect each of you: